batherk/Momentum-TDT4140-prosjekt/README.md

 # MOMENTUM

-**How to install:**
+This project is a website where startups and job applicants can connect, and this document describes how to get the website up and running.

 Depending on the python installed on your computer, python may be used by one of these names "python", "py", "python3".
 We are going to use "python" in this readme.
+However a python version of at least 3.7.0 is required

+## How to download this project

+Open a terminal

 ```
 cd to/my/folder